user9209/PatchGPG/README.md

 David Norman created patches for gpg 1.4.12 and 2.0.18 but these patches did not work with the current version.

-So I created this a new patch.
+So I created this new patch.